reab5555/AI-Image-Anomaly-Detection/README.md

 ## Description

-The Image Surprise Analyzer operates as a multi-stage pipeline to detect surprising elements in images.
-The process begins by feeding an input image to an LLM.
-The LLM analyzes the image and determines whether it contains any surprising elements.
-If so, it assigns a surprise level rating on a scale of 1 to 5 and provides text description of what is expected and unexpected about the scene.
-If the image is indeed deemed surprising, the LLM identifies and extracts the surprising element.
-This element then serves as a prompt to an object detection model, which locates the object in the image using bounding box.
-To further refine the detection, this bounding box is used as an input for the segmentation model.
-This model generates an accurate mask, highlighting the surprising element within the scene.
-Finally, the identified mask and bounding box are overlaid on the original image, and displayed alongside the text analysis provided by the LLM.
+The Image Surprise Analyzer detects and highlights surprising elements in images through a multi-step process.
+First, an input image is analyzed by an LLM to identify surprising elements, assign a surprise rating (1-5), and provide a description of expected vs. unexpected features.
+If surprising elements are found, they are extracted and passed to an object detection model to locate them with a bounding box.
+This bounding box is then refined by a segmentation model to create an accurate mask.
+Finally, the mask and bounding box are overlaid on the original image, accompanied by the LLM's analysis.

 ----------------------------------------------------------------------------